Sugar Mountain Resort's 32nd annual Oktoberfest

 - Redfox Creations – Scenic photography on gallery canvas

-- Spotted Turtle Soapery – Locally handcrafted soaps and bath salts
+- Spotted Turtle Soapery – Locally handcrafted luxury cold-process soaps & body care

 - Third Eye Coffee – Fresh coffee, lattes, espresso, cold brew, cappuccino, hot chocolate, baked goods, and lemonade